evkx/evkx.github.io/content/models/volkswagen/id.7/ID.7_Pro/_index.md

 ### Charge port

 The location of the charge port is on the [right rear side](../../../../technology/charging/connectors/#rear-side).
 This makes it easy for charge stations where you need to back up in to the charger.
-The connector types varies between the different markets.
+The connector types vary between the different markets.
 This model uses [**CCS Combo 1**](../../../../technology/charging/connectors/#ccs) for North America and for Europe, [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs).
 See full specifications for all markets.

 {{<evkxdisplayaddarticle />}}